ihenrywu/100things/README.md

 ##

 If you're stepping into Sauder, UBC, or Vancouver for the first time, it's natural to feel jittery.
 Hey, I was in your shoes once!
-Coming to Sauder marked my first time in Vancouver too.
+Coming to UBC marked my first time in Vancouver (and Canada) too.
 And, looking back, having a cheat sheet of sorts would've certainly eased my nerves.
 Hence, that is the origin of this note.
 Oh, and while the title promises 100 things, we aren't there yet.
 But we're on our way!
 It is an iterative process.

 If any introduction is not detailed enough or if you believe an important topic has been omitted, please feel free to contact me.
 Let's create this list of 100 things together.